Mavricus/corebits/README.md

 ## 🚀 Fast and Flexible Backend Toolkit

-Corebits offers a collection of production-ready tools that integrate easily into your projects.
-Whether you're building a new system or migrating from one technology to another, you can rely on Corebits to keep things flexible and maintainable.
+CoreBits offers a collection of production-ready tools that integrate easily into your projects.
+Whether you're building a new system or migrating from one technology to another, you can rely on CoreBits to keep things flexible and maintainable.

 ---

 ## ⚡ Built for Engineers Who Demand Flexibility

-Whether you're scaling fast or migrating from RabbitMQ to SQS, Corebits keeps your architecture flexible.
+Whether you're scaling fast or migrating from RabbitMQ to SQS, CoreBits keeps your architecture flexible.
 Its consistent interfaces let you swap technologies with zero impact on your business logic.
 You stay in control — no hidden magic, no surprises.